rnietoe/Training/docs/AWS/09-Applications.md

 * cluster

 To specify permissions for a specific task on Amazon ECS you should use IAM Roles for Tasks.
 The permissions policy can be applied to tasks when creating the task definition, or by using an IAM task role override using the AWS CLI or SDKs.
 The **taskRoleArn** parameter is used to specify the policy.

+You can only apply one IAM role to a Task Definition so you must create a separate Task Definition.

 ## Service quotas